Vernon, Colorado

-Vernon is an unincorporated town, a post office, and a census-designated place (CDP) located in and governed by Yuma County, Colorado, United States.
-The Vernon post office has the ZIP Code 80755.
-At the United States Census 2010, the population of the Vernon CDP was 29, while the population of the 80755 ZIP Code Tabulation Area was 163 including adjacent areas.
+Vernon is an unincorporated town and census-designated place (CDP) in Yuma County, Colorado, United States.
+At the United States Census 2020, the population of the total Vernon CDP was 38.

 History

 The Vernon Post Office has been in operation since 1892.
+The Vernon post office has the ZIP Code 80755.

 The community was named after a local minister with the name Vernon.
+The Vernon CDP was demarcated in 2010 by the United States Census Bureau for its internal use.

 Geography

 The Vernon CDP has an area of 2.934 km2, including 0.0006 km2 of water.